CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ##### *Help*

 We all need a helping hand every once in a while.
 Lucky for you, we are with you every step of the way.
 If you have forgotten how to use a command, or want to know more about what Linenux can do, just type `help` and we will tell you all that you need to know.
-You no longer need to refer to this user guide every now and then, or carry a heavy user manual everywhere you go.
-How convenient is that?
+Help also displays the current aliases for the command.

 *Format:*